 In October and early November, the trees begin to get ready for winter, offering visitors sensational leaf peeping opportunities for which the area is famous.
 Start with the huge sugar maple directly across the street from the Ordinary and move toward Shenandoah National Park and Skyline Drive.
 Bring your camera and a picnic lunch.

 Don’t want to drive?
-We can recommend a car service with a sedan or limousine, or just a driver for your own car.
+We can recommend a car service with a sedan or limousine or classic car, or just a driver for your own car.
 This works well if you are touring wineries or just don’t want to drive after that special dinner.
 Advance reservations are required - we recommend booking well in advance.
 Try Integrity Chauffeur for a designated driver service or a more traditional sedan or limousine, or Rappahannock Flyer if you are looking for a classic ride.